dominik-stumpf/post-paper/README.md

 Postpaper is a posting platform prototype where people can edit their posts in a vim editor along with a real-time Rust powered markdown preview.

+Showcase videos are located in the `/showcase` directory.

 The markdown parsing is established by a fork of a Rust project called [markdown-rs](https://github.com/dominik-stumpf/markdown-rs/tree/to_hast) that is compiled down to WebAssembly and then ran in a web worker environment and for seamless coconut oil experience.

 Here is a simple visualization of the data flow: